-Maeve O'Hara is an Irish-American violinist and registered Suzuki violin teacher who has recently relocated to Chicago, IL.
+Maeve O'Hara is an Irish-American violinist and registered Suzuki violin teacher based in Oak Park, IL.
 Described as a player whose "talent can be heard from the first note," (Nadja Salerno-Sonnenberg) her musical life has led her to the stages of Lincoln Center, Carnegie Hall, and abroad to venues throughout London, Ireland, and China.

 Maeve holds two degrees in violin performance, a Master of Music degree summa cum laude from the Purchase College Conservatory of Music (2012), and a Bachelor of Music from Ithaca College (2010).
 Her primary studies were with Calvin Wiersma (Orpheus Chamber Orchestra, Manhattan String Quartet), and Susan Waterbury (founding member, Cavani String Quartet).
 She had additional training with Carmit Zori and Linda Case.
 She was the winner of the Purchase College 2012 Concerto Competition (Tchaikovsky), served as concertmaster and principal second of the Purchase Symphony Orchestra, Ithaca College Symphony & Chamber Orchestras, and was a member of two period-informed performance groups, the Purchase Camerata and Ithaca Early Music ensemble.
 She spent a semester abroad in London, studying with Maureen Smith at the Royal College of Music and performing with the Imperial College Symphony Orchestra.